“We need to sell more stuff!”

 Open-book companies have many opportunities to teach their employees the income statement, especially if they actively nurture financial literacy.
-The Great Game of Business is a very active system of open-book managing that creates proven superior results; up to 11 percent improvement per year compared to a non-open book company, and up to 9 percent difference year over year compared to a “passive” open-book management style.
+The Great Game of Business® is a very active system of open-book managing that creates proven superior results.
+According to Forbes, Open-book Management companies can double or even triple employee engagement, and register as much as a 30% increase in productivity and profitability in the first year alone.

 As a business leader, imagine how exciting it is when employees want to learn about the income statement and balance sheet.
 These employees are curious about the financials and how their actions impact the results.
 Not only does this feeling of engagement benefit the entire company, but it creates a consistency of behaviors across the board.

 To develop that “buy-in” feeling, I find it helpful to think of my own experience at my local gym, which actually is very successful internationally, selling programs to 55,000 gyms worldwide.
 In 12 years of my membership, I always feel like it is my choice to get more fit, competent and stronger, and I know I will achieve this faster because of their offerings.
 The programs are varied, the timetables are frequent and recurring, every exercise is demonstrated, individual skill level is not highlighted in-group lessons, and instructors are very competent, professional and encouraging.
 My fitness, strength and sense of well-being has improved enormously, and I still attend 3–4 times a week because of its clear benefits.